mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 ### THE AGE OF CHAINS (700-400 Years Ago)

-Following the Sundering, warlords and tyrants rose to power.
+Following the Worldrend, warlords and tyrants rose to power.
 Might made right, and common folk suffered under brutal rule.

 ### THE LIBERATION (400 Years Ago)